namandalsania/Students-Marks-Prediction-using-Linear-Regression/README.md

 # Students-Marks-Prediction-using-Linear-Regression
-Predicting the marks of the students using various features such as No. of courses and Time of study.
+Predicting the marks of the students using various features such as no. of courses and time of study.